abhishekcs10/abhishekcs10.github.io/projects/project-1.md

 type: project
 image: images/affectsense/android_proj.png
 title: AffectSense
-permalink: projects/micromouse
+permalink: projects/affectsense
-date: 2015
+date: 2016
 labels:
-  - Robotics
+  - Java
-  - Arduino
+  - Android
-  - C++
+  - Latin IME
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: My team of 2 developed a android keyboard that can allow gesture typing (as in Google Soft Keyboard).
+Various features while swiping on the keyboard were captured and stored in a file in order to infer the mood o user based on the type of text application used and the swipe pattern used to type text.
 ---

 <div class="ui small rounded images">